connexcs/docs/docs/system-status.md

 # System Status

-The **System Statu**s feature updates the status of customer portals, and provides a way to communicate downtime and system outages to your customers.
+The **System Status** feature updates the status of customer portals, and provides a way to communicate downtime and system outages to your customers.

-To setup status:
+To setup System Status:

 1. Click **Management** > **Status**.
 2. Click  the **`+`** button under status component.